datawire/datawire-connect/examples/helloDatawireConnect/README.md

 The clients expect to find the service on http://127.0.0.1:8910/hello and each server runs there.
 Thus you may run a single server at a time, as well as any number of clients.
+You are encouraged to mix and match languages!
+Any server should work with any client.

 To get started, download the example by cloning its git repository as
 follows: